-AAL Descriptions

-Providing only partial assurance as to whether or not the token controller truly binded the Subscribers' accounts.
-Its successful single- factor or multi-factor authentication via the use of any available verification technique shall, via a secure authentication protocol, be able to confirm that the subscriber truly have possession of and control over that token.
-(1) Permitted token type: can use any one of the following types.

-Memorable secret code, such as: password or personal identification number;

-Level 1 Single-factor encryption software;

-Level 1 Single-factor encryption equipment;

-Multi-factor encryption software;
+AAL Descriptions Level 1 Providing only partial assurance as to whether or not the token controller truly binded the Subscribers' accounts.
+Its successful single-factor or multi-factor authentication via the use of any available verification technique shall, via a secure authentication protocol, be able to confirm that the subscriber truly have possession of and control over that token.
+(1) Permitted token type: can use any one of the following types. ■ Memorable secret code, such as: password or personal identification number; ■ Single-factor encryption software; ■ Single-factor encryption equipment; ■ Multi-factor encryption software; Multi-factor encryption equipment.(2) Requirements of the token and validator: The encryption token shall use the approved encryption technology.

-Multi-factor encryption equipment.

-(2) Requirements of the token and validator:

-The encryption token shall use the approved encryption technology.
 The software token can also try to detect the possible of malicious attack to the terminal equipment (such as: installed with malicious software).
 If it is found, the certification in question shall be terminated.

-AAL Descriptions The token owner and validator shall communicate with each other via authorized and securely encrypted channel to avoid man-in-the-middle attack.
-Level 2 Providing reliable assurance as to whether or not the token controller truly binded the Subscribers' accounts.
+AAL Descriptions ■ The token owner and validator shall communicate with each other via authorized and securely encrypted channel to avoid man-in-the-middle attack.
+Providing reliable assurance as to whether or not the token controller truly binded the Subscribers' accounts.
 Its authentication carried out under the secure environment of authentication protocol via the use of two authentication factors shall include the approved encryption technology.
-(1) Permitted token type: The verify operation shall be performed via multi-factor authentication is taken, the available types of token include: Multi-factor encryption software; Multi-factor encryption equipment.
-If the authentication mechanism is only two-factor, it shall include a memorable secret code token and any one-time token described below: Single-factor encryption software; Single-factor encryption equipment.
-(2) Requirements of the token and validator: Encryption token shall use the approved encryption technology.
+(1) Permitted token type: The verify operation shall be performed via multi-factor authentication or two-factor authentication. ■ If multi-factor authentication is taken, the available types of token include: Multi-factor encryption software; Multi-factor encryption equipment. ■ If the authentication mechanism is only two-factor, it shall include a memorable secret code token and any one-time token described below: Single-factor encryption software; Y 10 Single-factor encryption equipment.
+Level 2 (2) Requirements of the token and validator: ■ Encryption token shall use the approved encryption technology.
 The token for government procurement shall pass FIPS 140 level 1 certification.
-The software token can also try to detect the possible of malicious software).
+The software token can also try to detect the possible of malicious attack to the terminal equipment (such as: installed with malicious software).
 If it is found, the certification in question shall be terminated.
-In addition, at least one type of token with replay attacks prevention capacity, such as dynamic passwords, shall be used.
-The token owner and validator shall communicate with each other via authorized and securely encrypted channel to avoid man-in-themiddle attack. process, the equipment's original unlocking function (such as: fingerprint recognition or personal identification number verification) shall not be regarded as a verification factor.
+In addition, at least one type of token with replay attacks prevention capacity, such as dynamic passwords, shall be used. ■ The token owner and validator shall communicate with each other via authorized and securely encrypted channel to avoid man-in-the-middle attack. ■ If equipment such as mobile device is used in the verification process, the equipment's original unlocking function (such as: fingerprint recognition or personal identification number verification) shall not be regarded as a verification factor.
 Level 3 Providing highly reliable assurance as to whether or not the token controller truly binded the Subscribers' accounts.
 It verifies ownership of the subscriber's key via encryption protocol.
 The verification operation requires hardware password token and token capable of blocking from hacked validator (can also simultaneously use equipment with the aforesaid functions) and shall be carried out under the secure environment of authentication protocol via the use of two authentication factors, which shall include the approved encryption technology.
 (1) Permitted token type: can use a combination of any one of the following tokens.